A new managing partner poses a challenging question to his leadership team – What needs to change?

 They still had to grow the firm!

-These big-picture numbers then needed to cascade to the 4 key departments so that these teams felt connected and ownership for their numbers.
-And as this work started with the lead department head, he resigned to go to a competitor.
+The big-picture numbers then needed to be cascaded to the 4 key departments so that these teams felt connected and able to take ownership for their numbers.
+And, just as this work started with the lead department head, he resigned to go to a competitor.

 Understandably, other team members in this team were also at serious risk.
 This proved to be the ultimate test of the leadership team’s commitment to their strategic health.
 Together, sleeves were rolled up to help resolve this key challenge.